Hexagon-Dev/tiktok-tg-downloader/README.md

 ## Description

 Bot that allows to download TikTok videos or photos.
-Also can download video or audio from YouTube and video from Twitter.
+Also, can download video or audio from YouTube and video from Twitter\Instagram.
 Runs on Node.js.

 ## Commands